nielscup/xamarin-studio-template-exporter-addin/TemplateExporter/README.txt

 ﻿To be able to OPEN the TemplateExporter project:

-1) Open Xamarin Studio
+1) Open Visual Studio for Mac
-2) Xamarin Studio Menu > Add-ins..
+2) Visual Studio Menu > Add-ins..
 3) Addin Development > Addin maker > Install